Berry-House-YYC/calgarygroups/src/content/organizations/nonprofit/calgary-climate-hub.md

 permalink: "/organizations/{{ page.fileSlug }}/"

 description: "A volunteer-led non-profit that educates and empowers Calgarians to take action on climate change.
-They run campaigns and events to advocate for meaningful climate policy at the local level."
+They run campaigns and events to advocate for meaningful climate policy and urban development at the local level."
 ---

 A volunteer-led non-profit that educates and empowers Calgarians to take action on climate change.
-They run campaigns and events to advocate for meaningful climate policy at the local level.
+They run campaigns and events to advocate for meaningful climate policy and urban development at the local level.

 <div class="org-contact-info">
   <strong>Contact Info:</strong>